PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 `this` is only useful when dealing with classes, when it becomes a shorthand way of referring to the innermost enclosing class.

-The keyword `this` is used as an expression, being a built-in pointer, and the associated value can be accessed using `*this`.
+The keyword `this` is used as an expression ({term}`prvalue`), being a built-in pointer, and the associated value can be accessed using `*this`.

-The expression `this` is a {term}`prvalue` expression whose value is the address of the implicit object parameter (object on which the implicit object member function is being called).

-This may only be used within:
+`This` may only be used within:
-* The body of an implicit object member function - a member initializer list, and lambda expression body.
+* The body of an implicit object member function - a member initialiser list, and lambda expression body.
 * The declaration of an implicit object member function.
-* A default member-initializer.
+* A default member-initialiser.
 * The capture list of a lambda expression.